NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

     and it's your programming language, it's your production pipeline, it's the DCC tools you use, all of that.

 The line between an engine and a game is indeed blurry.
-There are many open-source engines, but not many open-source high-grade games, which makes studying this topic particularly challenging, as multiple previous studies have highlighted.
+There are many open source engines, but not many open source high-grade games, which makes studying this topic particularly challenging, as multiple previous studies have highlighted.
 Engines by themselves are useless, and only serve as a base for the game.
 Thus, to properly understand how to design a game engine, it is necessary to study them in conjunction with full-scale games made with selected engines.
-An open-source general purpose game can also serve as a living documentation and example of best-practices in game development (ANENLOCO-5).
+An open source general purpose game can also serve as a living documentation and example of best-practices in game development (ANENLOCO-5).

 Game development does not start from vacuum.
 Developers expand existing engine with additional code and assets to make a game.